peteroupc/html3dutil/doc/H3DU.Transform.md

     // Set an object's rotation to 30 degree pitch multiplied
     // by 40 degree roll
     transform.setQuaternion(H3DU.Math.quatFromTaitBryan(30,0,40));

+### H3DU.Transform#setRotation(angle, v, vy, vz) <a id='H3DU.Transform_H3DU.Transform_setRotation'></a>

+Sets this transform's rotation in the form of an angle and an axis of rotation.
+Has no effect if a matrix was defined with H3DU.Transform#setMatrix and the transform wasn't reset yet with H3DU.Transform#resetTransform.

+#### Parameters

+* `angle` (Type: Array.&lt;Number> | number)<br>
+    The desired angle to rotate in degrees.
+If "v", "vy", and "vz" are omitted, this can instead be a 4-element array giving the axis of rotation as the first three elements, followed by the angle in degrees as the fourth element.
+If the axis of rotation points toward the viewer, a positive value means the angle runs in a counterclockwise direction for right-handed coordinate systems and in a clockwise direction for left-handed systems.
+* `v` (Type: Array.&lt;Number> | number)<br>
+    X-component of the point lying on the axis of rotation.
+If "vy" and "vz" are omitted, this can instead be a 3-element array giving the axis of rotation in x, y, and z, respectively.
+* `vy` (Type: Number)<br>
+    Y-component of the point lying on the axis of rotation.
+* `vz` (Type: Number)<br>
+    Z-component of the point lying on the axis of rotation.

+#### Return Value

+This object.
+(Type: <a href="H3DU.Transform.md">H3DU.Transform</a>)

 ### H3DU.Transform#setScale(x, y, z) <a id='H3DU.Transform_H3DU.Transform_setScale'></a>